DCC-EX/dcc-ex.github.io/docs/about/press/new-name.rst

 Why did we do this
 __________________

+.. todo:: URGENT Need text for the new name page

+**TODO**  URGENT Need text for the new name page

 * Moved on from the original DCC++...
 * Confusion between the team and the Command Station...
 DCC++EX term used interchangeably